 Once you have an agreed start and completion date, the Kāhui Ako leader can email principals to check progress.
 We suggest:

 - checking on response numbers 2 weeks out from the completion date

 - checking a week from the completion date.

 You may need to extend the completion date to ensure as many teachers as possible have participated.

 We provide the Kāhui Ako leader with the aggregated reports once we have heard from you that all the schools have completed the survey.
-We ask you to tell us what customisation you want in the reports.

 Please contact us at firstname.lastname@example.org